segmentio/segment-docs/src/connections/destination-data-control.md

 You can download the following Track events:
 - Event Name
 - Last Seen (UTC)
-  - if greater than 30 days, the value is "more than 30 days ago"
+  - If greater than 30 days, the value is "more than 30 days ago"
 - Allowed Count
 - Blocked Count
 - Total Count